deco-protocol/deco-base/README.md

 # Split Protocol for DSR

 Split protocol allows users to exchange dai for two assets tied to a future maturity date- Zero Coupon Dai(ZCD) and Dai Coupon Payment(DCP).
-Split protocol then locks this Dai in the Dai Savings Rate contract immediately and gives these guarantees to any ZCD and DCP asset holder,
+Split protocol then locks this dai in the Dai Savings Rate contract immediately and gives these guarantees to any ZCD and DCP asset holder,

-- ZCD owner to redeem the original dai deposit after the maturity date.
+- ZCD owner receives the original dai deposit after the maturity date.
-- DCP owner to claim savings earnt by this dai deposit from issuance until maturity date.
+- DCP owner receives the savings earnt by this dai deposit from issuance until maturity date.

 Some benefits to owners of these assets are,